nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab5-Win_.NET/edX-DEV212x-Lab5-Win_.NET.md

 ![](media/query1.png)

-The URL is not in an easy for parse format.
+The URL is not in a format that is easily parsed.
 Extend the requests table with a new column called parsedurl that uses the parseurl and tolower functions to make the data we are interested in easy to retrieve.
 ```
 extend parsedurl = parseurl(tolower(url))
 ```